- Also Known As:Château de Miranda

 - Age:148 years

 - Demo / Renovated:N/A

-During the French Revolution, the family of the Count of Liedekerke-Beaufort left the feudal castle Château de Vêves and lived at a nearby farm.
+During the French Revolution, the family of the Count of Liedekerke-Beaufort left their previous home, the castle Château de Vêves, and lived at a nearby farm.
 After the Revolution, this opulent residence was built as a summer home for the family in 1866 by the English architect Milner, although he died before seeing its completion.
-The Château de Mirinda, as it was called then, was owned and used by the family except when it was briefly occupied by the Nazis in World War II.
-In 1958, it was used by the SNCB (a Belgian national rail company) as a home for the railwaymen's children and became Château de Noisy.
+The Château de Miranda, as it was called then, was owned and used by the family except when it was briefly occupied by the Nazis in World War II.
+In 1958, it was used by the SNCB (a Belgian national rail company) as a home for the railwaymen's children and became Château de Noisy (pronounced "nwa-zee").

-It was abandoned in 1991 and has been falling into ruins.
-The building has 550 windows and a clocktower that is 183 feet (56 meters) tall.
+It was abandoned in 1991, and has since been falling into ruins.
+The building has 550 windows and a clock tower that is 183 feet (56 meters) tall.
 Demolition is slated to occur in 2014.